maci2233/Artificial_Intelligence/machine_learning/Classification/Fifa_positions/README.md

 ![Figure 5](https://github.com/maci2233/Artificial_Intelligence/blob/master/machine_learning/Classification/Fifa_positions/bagging_tests.PNG)

 We just achieved an 88% accuracy with the bagging classifier, which is higher than the individual decision tree.
-Depending on the problem, sometimes one approach is better than the other so it is a good idea to try several models (if time allows it) and nost just stick to one and compare their results.
+Depending on the problem, sometimes one approach is better than the other so it is a good idea to try several models (if time allows it) and not just stick to one and compare their results.